cutegao715/ClipStyleFace/README.md

 a compact parameter space for texture transformation, and directional CLIP losses for semantic alignment and domain correction.

-## Getting Started

-For all the methods described in the paper, it is required to have:

-- Anaconda
-- PyTorch >=1.7.1
-- Packages from requirements.txt

-### Notes

-Here, the code relies on the [Rosinality](https://github.com/rosinality/stylegan2-pytorch/) pytorch implementation of StyleGAN2.
-Some parts of the StyleGAN implementation were modified, so that the whole implementation is native pytorch.

-In addition to the requirements mentioned before, a pretrained StyleGAN2 generator will attempt to be downloaded with script *download.py*.

 ### Dependencies

 Our model built on pytorch 1.9.0+ cu111, python 3.8, pytorch3d 0.7.1